Description de la soumission d'un avis

 What did you like best about the meeting?

 Given it was online, there was very less hinderance to interact due to availability of slack and gather town.
-The arrangement of sunsets and happy hours with games in gather town made the online format closer and closer to real life interactions.
+The organisation of happy hours with games in gather town made the online format friendlier and closer to real life interactions.

 The sessions of the congress that I liked more were the Martinez-Arias and Arlotta’s talks, related with development and brain organoids respectively.
 I knew a bit about both topics, but they were really passionate about their research that made me really interested, I learned several new techniques and very interesting experimental designs.